All Episodes

 And see, here's the whole thing.

-Well, that's a good way to do it too.
+Well, that's a good way to do it, too.

-I'm I'm listening I'm uh no all of us agree this is garbage.
+Listen, all of us agree this is garbage.

-They they're they are dreaming, And so he's going to do it, so he might as well go ahead and do it today.
+So he might as well go ahead and do it today.

-Let them put up their pr uh you know protest today.
+Let them put up their protest today.

 They won't stand up when the president talks about the sanctity of life.

-They won't stand up when he talks about capitalism and condemn socialism, and now they they want to reduce the number of detention beds.
+And now they want to reduce the number of detention beds.

 So that in and of itself shows how ridiculous this legislation is.